seththoenen/seththoenen.github.io/Inspec/02-workstation-setup.md

 ```

 <h3>Install a Text Editor (Optoinal)</h3>
-In order to write and edit Inspec code, you'll need to use a text editor.
+In order to write and edit InSpec code, you'll need to use a text editor.
 While the default Notepad editor on Windows will work, I would recommend you use a text editor that is more robust.
 The two I recommend are [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
 Both are free and open source and you can install either of these with Chocolatey.

 To install Visual Studio Code, run the following inside a PowerShell window:
 ```